ganiatgithub/GNA5031_applied12/materials/Instructions for TAs.md

 - B: 62 ARGs, all above 70% threshold cut off, some are 100% identicial to what has been curated in CARD.
 - C: 28 ARGs, all above 70% threshold cut off, some are 100% identicial to what has been curated in CARD.

 2. Summarise the ARGs for each isolate and the class of antibiotics they confer resistance to.
-Which antibiotics would you recommend your collaborator use to continue the culture of these isolates?

 *model answer*

 - A: disinfecting agents, aminocoumarin, **carbapenem**, diaminopyrimidine, monobactam, tetracycline
 - B: disinfecting agents, aminocoumarin, **carbapenem**, peptide antibiotic, fluoroquinolone
-- C: disinfecting agents, aminoglycoside antibiotic, glycylcycline;tetracycline antibiotic
+- C: disinfecting agents, aminoglycoside antibiotic, glycylcycline;tetracycline antibiotic Note that disinfecting agents are not a class of antibiotic, but the presence of efflux pumps can make bacteria more resilient to disinfection as well as antibiotics and other drugs.

-3. Based on your results, what is clear about the antimicrobial resistance in these three isolates.
-Is there anything unclear?
+3. Based on your results, does this information match the information you received from your collaborator?
+Is anything unclear?

 *model answer*

-All three isolates contains resistance to multiple antimicrobial mechanisms.
-Especially, both A and B are shown to resist to carbapenem, which coinsides with what our collaborator has reported.
+All three isolates contain resistance to multiple antimicrobial mechanisms.
+Isolates A and B both appear to be resistant to carbapenems, which coincides with what our collaborator has reported (that they isolated them on imipenem plates).
-However, it is unclear why C is shown to resist to carbapenem, but there is no genes related to carbapenem resistance in it's genome.
+However, while isolate C also grew on imipenem and has therefore demonstrated resistance to it, it has no genes related to carbapenem resistance in its genome.

 ## Part 2: Identifying plasmid-borne ARGs and making recommendations
-During your analysis you notice something strange – even though the isolate C came from antibiotic selection, it doesn’t seem to contain any ARGs.
+During your analysis you notice something strange – even though the isolate C came from antibiotic selection on imipenem, it doesn’t seem to contain any ARGs corresponding to carbapenem resistance.
 What’s going on?
 Let’s do some forensic bioinformatics.

-First, let’s rule out a simple mistake – perhaps your collaborator got the files mixed up and they’ve given you the protein sequences from the wrong organism.
-Let’s check some of the proteins from the isolate to confirm that it is what we think it is.
+First, let’s rule out a simple mistake – perhaps your collaborator got the files mixed up and they’ve given you the gene sequences from the wrong organism.
+Let’s check some of the genes from the isolate to confirm that it is what we think it is.

 ### Exercise 3

 Take the first few proteins in the file:
 `head -n 10 C_genome.fna`

 Copy these and check them in [NCBI BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_SPEC=GeoBlast&PAGE_TYPE=BlastSearch).
-This time, use Protein BLAST and leave all of the settings at their default.
+This time, leave all of the settings at their default.

 *model answer*

 The closest match correspond with the 16S rRNA sequence file that identifies this isolate as Staphylococcus aureus.
-Therefore, there shouldn't be a mixed up.
+Therefore, there shouldn't be a mix up.

 It’s likely that the resistant phenotype in this isolate comes from an ARG on the plasmid.
 Let’s check all the plasmids for ARGs.
 Using the CARD database we made, let’s query it with the plasmid sequences the collaborator provided.
-These are nucleotide sequences (you can see this when you check the file with head), so this time we use the blastx command, which takes a DNA sequence, translates to a protein sequence in all 6 open reading frames, and aligns them to the protein database.
+These are nucleotide sequences (you can see this when you check the file with head), so again we use the blastx command.

 ```
 for isolate in *_plasmid.fna